 More information was provided on National Treasury and SARS's request.
 However, it appears that the clients of the foreign wholesale banking operations are all located outside the jurisdictions where the foreign companies are located.
 Those clients all have South African connections, i.e. they are residents or are members of South African group companies.
-One of the main reasons for operating in those jurisdictions.
+One of the main reasons for operating in those jurisdictions vis-à-vis from South Africa is the low tax payable in those jurisdictions.
 From a tax policy point of view the activities of these "foreign" wholesale banking operations should be subject to tax in terms of the Controlled Foreign Company regime.